KindTap/kindtap-platform-ruby/README.md

 ### Installation

-* Add the following to your Gemfile

-`gem 'kindtap-platform-ruby', git: 'https://github.com/KindTap/kindtap-platform-ruby.git', tag: '0.1.0'`
+* If using Bundler, add the following to your Gemfile `gem 'kindtap-platform-ruby', '0.1.0'`

+* Otherwise
+`gem install kindtap-platform-ruby -v 0.1.0`

 ### Example using Faraday